swecoinwizards/backend/README.md

 * Main focus is on the coinmarket API

 ## Front-End Design
-Page for user account
-* Cryptocurrencies they follow
-* trends/potential realtime graph of above
-* Investors they follow

 Home Page - Logged In
 * User personalized
 * Investor/crypto movements